by Frank Turrisi

 Could be the death of me.

 On the edge of green hills

 Stood a monument of solidarity

-One thing history has taught us is the walls we build will eventually be the ones we wish to tear down, or will simply no longer function for, but only remain ornaments to, the purpose in which they were first erected.
+One thing history has taught us is the walls we build will eventually be the ones we wish to tear down, or will simply no longer function for, but only remain ornaments to the purpose in which they were first erected.
 Whether you would like to ponder this historical evidence quite literally in the case of Hadrian’s, Berlin and the Great Wall of China, or as metaphor for how we allow our different beliefs to stand in the way of us coming together as a people, in order to really overcome the modern evil within our borders, we must consider far more than the physical barriers and borders that contain us.
-Americans must work to find tolerance of each other's freedoms, a coexistence based upon the expanding fundamentals of our ideals, or we will isolate ourselves from one another, and fail to have the conversations that allow us to grow as the leader of the free world in modern times.
-We will become enemy to our nation's ideology, and give in to the paranoia and fear that destroys the cohesion our ideals were founded on, the foundation of our solidarity, and the base principle that has always been our country's greatest strength - the pursuit of freedom.
-Those that do not embrace the ideals of freedom's expanse have built their own ideological walls, isolating themselves from the workings of modern society, and are getting left behind, where their ideals will finally be forsaken, and their walls crumble with the lost meaning of their values and the passage of time.
-The poem goes on to depict the great lengths humans go to for protection:
+Americans must work to find tolerance of each other's freedoms, a coexistence based upon the expanding fundamentals of our ideals, or we will isolate ourselves from one another, and fail each other by not sharing the values that will allow us to grow as the leader of the free world in modern times.
+We will become enemy to our nation's ideology, and give in to the paranoia and fear that destroys the cohesion of ideals our great country was founded on, the foundation of our solidarity, and the base principle that has always been our country's greatest strength - the pursuit of freedom.
+Those that do not embrace the ideals of freedom's expanse are building their own ideological walls, isolating themselves from the workings of modern society, and are getting left behind, where their ideals too will finally be forsaken, and their walls crumble with the lost meaning of their values and the passage of time.
+The poem goes on to depict the castle's construction, and the great lengths humans go to for protection out of fear:

 No one can come, and no one can leave